Apress/practical-docker-with-python/source-code/chapter-4/exercise-3/README.md

 ### README

-This exercise contains the source code for the third exercise of chapter 4.
+This directory contains the source code for the third exercise of chapter 4.
 In this exercise, we compose a Dockerfile for Newsbot and then use the Dockerfile to build a Docker image and run the container.

 ### Building the Docker image